encse/adventofcode-template/README.md

 # Advent of Code
-C# solutions to the [Advent of Code](https://adventofcode.com) problems.

-This is a repository template to be used as a baseline in your own 'adventures'.
-I've been using since 2015 with [great success](https://github.com/encse/adventofcode).
+This is a C# repository template for your [Advent of Code](https://adventofcode.com) solutions.
+I've been using this since 2015 with [great success](https://github.com/encse/adventofcode).

 It's not a command line tool, but rather a batteries included framework.
 You get: